 So you’ve chosen the perfect holiday destination and have a rough idea of when you want to go.
-You’re next step is to figure out roughly how much it’s going to cost you and start saving that all important money.
+You’re next step is to figure out roughly how much it’s going to cost you and start saving!

-This how to budget for travel guide will help you work out how much money you will need for every aspect of your holiday.
-From the big ticket items like airfares right down to the change in your pocket to pay for street snacks and subway tickets, I’ll touch on every expense you might have and help make the experience a little less daunting.
+My how to budget for travel guide will help you work out how much money you’ll need for every aspect of your holiday.
+From the big ticket items like airfares, right down to the change in your pocket to pay for street snacks and subway tickets.
+I’ll touch on every expense you might have and help make the experience a little less daunting.

 Budgeting Early is Important

-Having a budget in the initial planning phase also stops you from having a massive blowout and spending way more than you originally expected.
-The budget is something you will refer to and update regularly through the planning process and having it from the start gives you the bones of the holiday from which you can build on.
+Having a budget in the initial planning phase stops you from having a massive blowout and spending way more than you originally expected.
+Your budget is what you will refer to and update regularly through the planning process and having it from the start gives you the bones of the holiday from which you can build on.

 Where to Start